hcwinsemius/RTK_GNSS/README.md

  sudo raspi-config
  ```
  Now you can disconnect the screen and keyboard, and simply login to the Rpi0 through your favourite ssh connector (on windows: use putty).
 If you want to know the ip address, type `ip addr` on command line and write down the number in wlan0 after the first occurrence of `inet`.
 Usually the local ip address looks like 192.168.xxx.xxx.
 In home networks the first xxx is often 178.

+Another way to connect over wifi is by connecting to the address `raspberrypi.local`.
+If you are in the same network as the raspberry it should work that way.

 Now you are ready to access the rasp zero through ssh.